rpomponio/neuroHarmonize/README.rst

 ==============

 Harmonization tools for multi-site neuroimaging analysis.
-Part of the work reported in our first paper with data from the ISTAGING consoritum [1]_.
+Part of the work reported in our paper with data from the ISTAGING consoritum [1]_.

 contact: raymond (dot) pomponio (at) outlook (dot) com